Food Gems You Need to Try at Disney World

 8. Cinnamon Roll at Gaston’s Tavern

-9. Cornbread at Hoop-Dee-Doo Musical Revue
+9. Hoop-Dee-Doo Musical Revue: Cornbread

 10. Kakigori at Kabuki Café